at1as/Terminal-Chess/README.md

 ```

 ### Limitations
-* Built and tested on Terminal in OS 10.10
+* Built and tested on macOS 10.11 with Ruby 2.4.0
 * For now, checkmate will need to be verified manually
 * TODO: Code cleanup.
 Printer module is painful to read.
 * Niether player can be automated